5jt/dyalog-cookbook/manuscript/14_Services.md

 ~~~

-[^aplcore]: More informatin regarding aplcores is available in the appendix "Aplcores".
+[^aplcore]: More information regarding aplcores is available in the appendix "Aplcores".